-50 The CEMS MDCC runs around the clock and produces daily near real-time meteorological grids which are used in the operational running of not only EFAS, but also by two other major CEMS services, namely the European Forest Fire Information System (EFFIS; https://effis.jrc.ec.europa.eu/; San-Miguel, J. et al., 2019) and the European Drought Observatory (EDO; https://edo.jrc.ec.europa.eu/; Spinoni et al., 2016; Cammalleri, C. et al., 2020).
-At the same time, the MDCC collects also historical data in an offline mode and feeds those into the MDCC data collection for the production of historical meteorological grids.
-This is important as historical data (produced with the same method) are indispensable for the calibration of the various models and indicators.
-While the service produces daily updated grids (EMO-5 operational grids), we have rerun our archive from 1990-2019 to produce a new long-term dataset, which we refer to as version 1 of the EMO-5.
-EMO-5 (version 1) comprises daily 5x5 km grids for six variables - precipitation, minimum and maximum air temperature, wind speed, solar radiation and water vapour pressure - and additional 6-hourly grids for precipitation and mean air

-- 60 temperature.
-The underlying data comes from a total of 26 data providers that contributed to the MDCC data collection, by sharing data from a total of about 18,694 in situ stations across Europe as well as five gridded data sets over selected areas.
-The gridded data sets have been added to the MDCC data collection, in order to improve the quality of the resulting meteorological grids by increasing the information density over selected areas, mainly data scarce areas and areas with complex topography. - 65
+The CEMS MDCC runs around the clock and produces daily near real-time meteorological grids which are used in the operational running of not only EFAS, but also by two other major CEMS services, namely the European Forest Fire Information System (EFFIS; https://effis.jrc.ec.europa. eu/, last access: 27 June 2022; San-Miguel-Ayanz et al., 2019) and the European Drought Observatory (EDO; https: //edo.jrc.ec.europa.eu/, last access: 27 June 2022; Spinoni et al., 2016; Cammalleri et al., 2021).
+At the same time, the MDCC also collects historical data in an offline mode and feeds these data into the MDCC data collection for the production of historical meteorological grids.
+This is important as historical data (produced with the same method) are indispensable for calibration of the various models and indicators.
+While the service produces daily updated grids (EMO-5 operational grids), we have re-run our archive from 1990-2019 to produce a new long-term dataset, which we refer to as version 1 of the EMO-5 (EMO stands for "European Meteorological Observations", whereas the 5 denotes the spatial resolution of 5 km).
+EMO-5 (version 1) comprises daily 5×5 km grids for six variables - precipitation, minimum and maximum air temperature, wind speed, solar radiation, and water vapour pressure - and additional 6-hourly grids for precipitation and mean air temperature.
+The underlying data come from a total of 26 data providers that contributed to the MDCC data collection by sharing data from a total of about 18 694 in situ stations across Europe as well as five gridded datasets over selected areas.
+The gridded datasets were added to the MDCC data collection in order to improve the quality of the resulting meteorological grids by increasing the information density over selected areas, mainly data-scarce areas and areas with complex topography.

-Throughout the last decade, many other observational meteorological data grids emerged, such as: E-OBS (Haylock et al., 2008; Cornes et al., 2018) for the whole of Europe; seNorge2 and seNorge2018 for Norway (Lussana et al., 2018); SPREAD for Spain (Serrano-Notivoli et al., 2017); ZAMG-INCA for Austria (Haiden et al., 2011); CombiPrecip for Switzerland (Sideris et al., 2014); CarpatClim for Hungary, Serbia, Romania, Ukraine, Slovakia, Poland, Czech Republic and Croatia (Antolović et al., 2013; Spinoni et al., 2015); EURO4M-APGD for the European Alps and adjacent flatland regions (Isotta et al. 2014); SAFRAN for France, Spain and Tunisia (Quintana-Seguí et al., 2008; Vidal et al., 2010; Quintana-Seguí et al., 2017; Tramblay et al., 2019).
-However, despite the availability of these data sets and their immense value each of them holds, EMO-5 represents a uniquely valuable resource due to a combination of its pan-European coverage, near real-time production, high temporal (6-hourly and daily) and spatial (5x5 km) resolution, large amount of input data (18,694 in situ stations and five high resolution regional observational grids), seven different variables (i.e. precipitation, minimum, maximum, and mean air temperature, wind speed, solar radiation and water vapour pressure), and a substantially long historical data record (from 1 January 1990).
-These characteristics combine to make EMO-5, to our knowledge, the most complete gridded multi-variable observational near-real time meteorological data set covering the whole of Europe (and peripheral areas).
+During the past decade, many other observational meteorological data grids emerged, such as E-OBS (Haylock et al., 2008; Cornes et al., 2018) for the whole of Europe; seNorge2 and seNorge2018 for Norway (Lussana et al., 2018); SPREAD for Spain (Serrano-Notivoli et al., 2017); ZAMG-INCA for Austria (Haiden et al., 2011); Combi-Precip for Switzerland (Sideris et al., 2014); CarpatClim for Hungary, Serbia, Romania, Ukraine, Slovakia, Poland, Czech Republic, and Croatia (Antolović et al., 2013; Spinoni et al., 2015); EURO4M-APGD for the European Alps and adjacent flatland regions (Isotta et al., 2014); and SAFRAN for France, Spain, and Tunisia (Quintana-Seguí et al., 2008; Vidal et al., 2010; Quintana-Seguí et al., 2017; Tramblay et al., 2019).
+However, despite the availability of these datasets and the immense value each of them holds, EMO-5 represents a uniquely valuable resource due to a combination of its pan-European coverage, near real-time production, high temporal (6-hourly and daily) and spatial ($5 \times 5 \text{ km}$) resolution, large amount of input data (18694 in situ stations and five high-resolution regional observational grids), seven different variables (i.e. precipitation; minimum, maximum, and mean air temperature; wind speed; solar radiation; and water vapour pressure), and a substantially long historical data record (from 1 January 1990).
+These characteristics combine to make EMO-5, to our knowledge, the most complete gridded multi-variable observational near real-time meteorological dataset covering the whole of Europe (and peripheral ar-